-The digital election packet, found on ASI Elections website shall include:
+The digital election packet, which can be found on the ASI Elections website, shall include the following:

-- 1. Elections calendar to include the dates of filing, mandatory candidates meeting, voting and all other dates pertinent to election
+- 1. Elections calendar to include the dates of filing, mandatory candidates meeting, voting and all other dates pertinent to elections

 - 2. Position descriptions

 - 3. Application to Run for Office Form

 - 4. Elections Handbook